-There is quite a number of "policies" that can be included into a Company’s Security Policy.
+There is quite a number of “policies” that can be included in a Company’s Security Policy.
 Some of them are presented below.

 Company Access Control Policy

 The purpose of this policy is to ensure that only authorized individuals have access to company information and resources.
 Scope This policy applies to all employees of the company.
 Policy Employees must have a valid username and password to access company information and resources.
-Employees must keep their username and password confidential.
-Employees must not share their username or password with anyone else.
-Employees must log out of their account when they are finished using the computer.
+Employees must keep their usernames and password confidential.
+Employees must not share their usernames or password with anyone else.
+Employees must log out of their accounts when they are finished using the computer.
 Violations of this policy will result in disciplinary action, up to and including termination of employment.

 Company Data Classification